zwily/typus/README.markdown

 the definition of the configuration files can change a little bit so you've to update.
 Here's a list of the last API changes.

+### Redefinition of roles (2008/11/03)

+Previously roles only allowed to defined permissions for the CRUD actions.
+From 2008/11/03 you can define any action on the roles.
+The afected file is `config/typus_roles.yml`.

+Before

+    admin:
+      TypusUser: crud
+      Newsletter: crud

+After

+    admin:
+      TypusUser: create, read, update, delete
+      Newsletter: create, read, update, delete, generate, preview, deliver

 ### Redefinition of actions (2008/10/31)

 This will allow us to define actions per action.
 Code is now cleaner